- There is no solid, irrefutable evidence that violent video games lead to aggressive behavior.

 While not overly gory, the premise for Fortnite is inherently violent; the primary goal is to kill other players.
 The popularity of these types of games, and this one in particular, raises clear questions about the effects of violent gaming.
 Specifically, do violent video games lead to real-life violence?

-But a large contingent of researchers focused on pediatric and adolescence health disagree.
-In fact, a group of 230 scholars from universities across the globe published an open letter in 2013 calling the APA’s stance of violent video games “misleading and alarmist.”
+But a large contingent of researchers focused on pediatric and adolescent health disagree.
+In fact, a group of 230 scholars from universities across the globe published an open letter in 2013 calling the APA’s stance on violent video games “misleading and alarmist.”
 And many of those same scholars spoke out after the 2015 policy statement.

 Last summer, a division within the APA focused on the media published their own statement advising government officials and the news media to avoid attributing acts of violence to video games or other violent media.
 Here’s why:

-- Large analyses of violent crime and video violent game use find no evidence that increased sales of violent video games leads to a spike in violent crimes.
-Researchers make the case that if violent games directly led to violent behavior, the data would show increases in violent crime on a large-scale as more people played violent games.
+- Large analyses of violent crime and video violent game use find no evidence that increased sales of violent video games lead to a spike in violent crimes.
+Researchers make the case that if violent games directly led to violent behavior, the data would show increases in violent crime on a large scale as more people played violent games.
 In fact, there is some evidence that as more youth play video games, rates of youth violence have decreased.